 What is it about them that makes it so easy for you to ‘open up’ and share your struggles?

 Why are they the first person you go to whenever you feel the need to unburden your soul?

 The answer is simple – empathic listening.

-That’s what makes them the ideal conversation partners.
-It’s the reason why everyone else seems to gravitate around them.
+Being an empathic listener is makes someone an ideal conversation partner.
+It’s the reason why everyone else seems to gravitate around these type of people.
 It’s why they get along well with everyone in the office and can click almost instantly with every person they meet.

 What Is Empathic Listening?